 - No aches and pains – the mineral magnesium is a miracle worker for muscle aches and overall pains in the body.
 It keeps the heart muscle strong and healthy too.

-The nutritional information below are per 100 g (3 oz) of cucumber:
+The nutritional information below is per 100 g (3 oz) of cucumber:

 - Low in calories – 15 calories.
 Cucumber is not fattening and is light on the stomach digestion as well.